Zal0/ZGB/README.md

 CrossZGB is a multi-platform game engine that lets you write your own games in C or asm for the following platforms:
 - Nintento Game Boy / Nintento Game Boy Color
-- Analogue Pocker .pocket format
+- Analogue Pocket .pocket format
 - Mega Duck / Coguar Boy
 - Sega Master System
 - Sega Game Gear